Fmstrat/TurtleNeck2.0/README.md

-# TurtleNeck2.0
+# TN Pro V2.0
 ![TN2_Render](https://github.com/user-attachments/assets/04dee60e-6889-46bf-8f6b-388c52244336)
-TurtleNeck 2.0 - The smart toolhead buffer.
+TurtleNeck Pro - The smart toolhead buffer.

 AT Discord:

 [![Join me on Discord](https://discord.com/api/guilds/1229586267671629945/widget.png?style=banner2)](https://discord.gg/armoredturtle)

-TurtleNeck 2.0 (TN2) Is a toolhead buffer for klipper printers designed to work with the [AFC Klipper Add-on](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On).
+TurtleNeck Pro (TNP) Is a toolhead buffer for klipper printers designed to work with the [AFC Klipper Add-on](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On).
 It ustilizes an STM32G0B1 MCU over usb-c to operate.
 Making it a single cable addition to your klipper machine.

-TN2 utilizes two hall effect sensors to dectect movement of the buffer before hitting a hard stop in either direction.
+TNP utilizes two hall effect sensors to dectect movement of the buffer before hitting a hard stop in either direction.
 Adiddtionally on the PCB are 5 endstops ports that can be utilized for filament combiners or "hubs".
-The purpose of a toolhead buffer such as TN2 is to compensate for mismatched rotation distances between a toolheads extruder and a direct drive AFC ("type 2 MMU" if you like calling them that...)
+The purpose of a toolhead buffer such as TNP is to compensate for mismatched rotation distances between a toolheads extruder and a direct drive AFC ("type 2 MMU" if you like calling them that...)
 TN2 uses JST-PH connectors for all of its expansion.

 [Build manual HERE](https://armoredturtle.xyz).